heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 ## What's the problem?
    In many ways, web developers deal with distributed systems problems every day: your client and your server are in two different geographical locations, and thus, some coordination between computers is required.

   As Aviral discussed in the previous section, many computer scientists have done a lot of thinking about the nature of distributed systems problems.
 As such, we realize that it's impossible to completely emulate the behavior of a single computational machine using multiple machines.
-For example, the network is simply not as reliable as, say, memory - and waiting for responses can result in a lack of timeliness for the application's client.
-After discussing the Consistency/Availability/Partition-tolerance theorem, Section 6 discussed how we can make drill down into the CAP pyramid and choose the properties of our systems.
-As stated, we can't perfectly emulate a single computer using multiple machines, but once we accept that fact and learn to work with it... there are plenty of things we *can* do!
+For example, the network is simply not as reliable as, say, memory - and waiting for responses can result in untimeliness for the application's userbase.
+After discussing the Consistency/Availability/Partition-tolerance theorem, Section 6 discussed how we can make drill down into the CAP pyramid and choose the necessary and unnecessary properties of our systems.
+As stated, we can't perfectly emulate a single computer using multiple machines, but once we accept that fact and learn to work with it, there are plenty of things we *can* do!

 ## The Shopping Cart
   Let's bring all these theorem talk back to reality.
 Let's say you're working at a new e-commerce startup, and you'd like to revolutionize the electronic shopping cart.
 You'd like to give the customer the ability to do the following: